-Click "define word(s)" and enter s_campaign in the field.
+- Click "define word(s)" and enter s_campaign in the field.

 - Move on to the next rule, and click "define value(s)" for this content rule.
 There are all sorts of ways to capture sections viewed.
 Frequently used methods include capturing directly from the URL, or from some location on the page, such as a crumbtrail.
 We have a crumbtrail, so let's use that.
 We select "Value from page" and again, we can enter a CSS selector directly or use the Visual Picker to find it in browser mode.

 - Click "select profile property" and select the site sections property we created earlier.

-- Save your listener, and create segments based on your live traffic as soon as it's been enabled!
+- Save your listener, and create customer segments based on your live traffic as soon as it's been enabled!

 For future consideration:

 Consider doing messaging or offers based on sections or features used (e.g. notifying of site/app updates).
-For offers, an interest ranking listener might work better for understanding which sections or features are most important to each user.
+For offers, an Interest Ranker Listener might work better for understanding which sections or features are most important to each user.

 Are there tracking URLs in place for email and social media?
 You might miss a significant portion of click-throughs without tracking URLs in place.
 BlueConic can listen to tracking parameters from any other platform (see the above s_campaign example), but not if the parameters are not being used consistently.
 These can be a huge advantage in extending the messaging and targeting that drove known and anonymous users to the site.